 Other helpful strategies include following a gluten-free diet.
 Gluten may cause intestinal hyperpermeability, which leads to leaky gut syndrome.
 Exercise is a good lifestyle habit that improves blood circulation and hence digestion.

 Herbal therapy may be effective for SIBO.
-According to one study, 46 percent of people diagnosed with SIBO who used a natural, herbal therapy were negative for SIBO after treatment, compared to 34 percent negative after using antibiotics.
+Nearly half of people diagnosed with SIBO who used a natural, herbal therapy were negative for SIBO afterward, compared to 34 percent negative after using antibiotics.
 The herbal remedies used in this study contained several ingredients, including oregano oil, Pau D’arco, lemon balm leaf, and red thyme oil.

 Supplements that contain herbs such as oil of oregano, thyme, berberine extracts, and wormwood are also ideal for managing SIBO symptoms.
 Turmeric, which has soothing qualities may ease SIBO symptoms and support gut health.
 Some research suggests that zinc-carnosine supplements can help with gut issues.